Replace Blogging with Social Media?

-If you are looking for ways to be an online person without having to create articles of 500 words or more to nurture your blog, you might be tempted to rely solely on social networks to share your voice and your message.
+If you are looking for ways to be an online person without having to create articles of 750 words or more to nurture your blog, you might be tempted to rely solely on social networks to share your voice and your message.

-I’ve met quite a few entrepreneurs sharing ideas, strategies, events, products and services on social media only as they had no website nor blog.
+I’ve met quite a few entrepreneurs sharing ideas, strategies, events, products and services on social media only, as they had no website nor blog.

 Being homeless on the Internet is not a very happy situation and the first thing you should do when coming online is to have a website to support your message.